stochasticai/xTuring/docs/docs/advanced/api_server.md

 sidebar_position: 3
 ---

-# ⚡️ Running Model Inference with FastAPI Server
+# ⚡️ Running model inference with FastAPI Ssrver

 <!-- Once you have fine-tuned your model, you can run the inference using a FastAPI server. -->
 After successfully fine-tuning your model, you can perform inference using a FastAPI server.
 The following steps guide you through launching and utilizing the API server for your fine-tuned model.